Arkansas Travelers: Ray Winder Field

 From 1932 to 2006, the Travelers played at Ray Winder Field.
-Bill Valentine, a former American League umpire and chosen as general manager for the Travelers from 1976 to 2007, began to promote the historic nature of Ray Winder Field.
-The ballpark gained recognition as one of the oldest still active parks in minor league baseball, and fans traveled to Little Rock to experience the nostalgia and sample the baseball history represented by Ray Winder Field.
-However, after nearly three-quarters of a century, the field was showing signs of age and after a successful special election in 2005, the team moved to a new stadium at the start of the 2007 season and the field was demolished in 2012.
+Bill Valentine, a former American League umpire and team general manager from 1976 to 2007, began to promote the historic nature of Ray Winder Field.
+The ballpark gained recognition as one of the oldest still-active parks in the minors, and fans traveled to Little Rock to experience the nostalgia and baseball history.
+However, after nearly 75 years, the field was showing signs of age.
+After a successful special election in 2005, the team moved to a new stadium at the start of the 2007 season and the field was demolished in 2012.
 In 1991, the field saw the largest crowd to watch a baseball game in Arkansas history as Ray Winder played host to about 12,000 people; the crowd had come from all over to see Fernando Valenzuela's rehabilitation start.
+(That attendance record has since been surpassed by the Arkansas Razorbacks.)

 Dickey–Stephens Park

-Dickey–Stephens Park, the new stadium in North Little Rock, Arkansas, hosted the first Travelers game against the Frisco RoughRiders on April 12, 2007.
-It is primarily used for baseball and is the home field of the Arkansas Travelers minor league baseball team.
+Dickey–Stephens Park in North Little Rock hosted its first Travelers game against the Frisco RoughRiders on April 12, 2007.
+It is primarily used for baseball and is the Travelers' home field.
 It holds at least 7,000 people.
-It was built through a partnership between the Travs, Little Rock financier Warren Stephens and the city of North Little Rock.
-After donating an 11 acre plot of land east of the Broadway Bridge, Mr. Stephens named the ballpark in honor of two pairs of baseball-loving brothers; Stephens Inc. Founders Jack and Witt Stephens, and Hall of Fame Catcher Bill Dickey and his brother Skeeter, also a former Major League ballplayer.
+It was built through a partnership between the Travs, Little Rock businessman Warren Stephens, and the city of North Little Rock.
+After donating an 11 acre plot of land east of the Broadway Bridge, Mr. Stephens named the ballpark in honor of two pairs of baseball-loving brothers; Stephens Inc. Founders Jack and Witt Stephens, and Hall of Fame catcher Bill Dickey and his brother Skeeter, also a former Major League ballplayer.
 Both Dickey brothers worked for Stephens Inc. following their baseball careers.
-Bill, who caught for the 1925 Little Rock Travelers, also managed the club for one season following a 17-year Hall-of-Fame career with the New York Yankees that included seven World Series titles.
+Bill, who caught for the 1925 Little Rock Travelers, also managed the club for one season following a 17-year Hall of Fame career with the New York Yankees that included seven World Series titles.